 - 1. Understand FSIS's role in label oversight. - 2.
 Understand the procedures plants use for submitting a label request and label change. - 3.
 List the information required on a label. - 4.
 Understand nutrition labeling and standards of identity for egg products. - 5.
 Cite the procedures for requesting and using temporary labels, as well as transferring labels. - 6.
 Understand what constitutes the official marks of inspection. - 7.
-Understand that there is no generic label approval for egg labels. - 8.
 Explain how the inspection results will be recorded in PHIS.